vishalmysore/Tools4AI/README.md

 }
 ```
+This class can contain any number of methods both public or private.
+But it needs to contain the method mentioned
+in ```actionName``` of ```Predict``` annotation.
+In this case it is ```whatFoodDoesThisPersonLike```.
+This method
+can contain any number of parameters (Objects, Pojos, Arrays etc) and can be of have any return value, everythign will
+be mapped at runtime using prompt.
+Predict annotation also takes additional values for ActionRisk and GroupName.

-When you send a prompt to any action processor
+When you send a prompt to  action processor (OpenAIActionProcessor, GeminiActionProcessor or AnthoripicActionProcessor)
 ```
  String cookPromptSingleText = "My friends name is Vishal ," +
                 "I dont know what to cook for him today.";